-69. How will ISS consider the new CEO pay ratio disclosure?
+70. How does ISS consider the CEO pay ratio disclosure?

-The finalized rule requires most public companies to begin disclosing in 2018 the ratio of CEO pay to the median employee's pay (the "CEO pay ratio") as well as the underlying methodologies used to determine the ratio.
-Beginning with 2018 meetings subject to the requirement, ISS will display in research reports (i) the median employee pay figure, and (ii) the CEO pay ratio.
-For this first year of mandated disclosure, the CEO pay ratio will not have any policy implication (i.e., it will not impact vote recommendations).
-ISS will continue to assess the CEO pay ratio data as it becomes available (very few companies voluntarily disclose this information already) and will continue to receive feedback from investors on the usefulness and application of this new disclosure.
+ISS research reports will display the company's disclosed (i) median employee pay figure, and (ii) the CEO pay ratio from the current and prior year (as available).
+Currently, the CEO pay ratio does not impact vote recommendations.
+ISS will continue to assess the CEO pay ratio data and will continue to receive feedback from investors on the usefulness and application of this disclosure.